CedarvilleCyber/RedTeamVault/4. HTB Machines/2. Windows/Fluffy.md

 - Note: `mget *` does not recurse into subdirectories and download the contents - it only downloads files in the main directory.
 That's good enough for this situation, though.

 Using our creds, we were able to log into the IT share, and there's some interesting stuff in there.
 However, we went this way last time and weren't able to get into the box, so I'm going to enumerate a couple other services before proceeding.

+I think there's a good chance that this CVE is for privilege escalation, not initial access, so hopefully we'll be able to get in through another way, then use this CVE to get root access on the box.
 ### LDAP
 To enumerate `ldap`, we're going to use `nxc` (NetExec).
 Use https://netexec.wiki to learn about this incredible tool.